aL0NEW0LF/nlp-labs/README.md

 In this part of the lab, we learned about language modeling using classification, to predict the sentiment of a tweet.

 You can find the report [here](/lab-3/README.md) or in pdf format [here](/docs/Report-Lab-3.pdf).

+## **Lab 4**

+**Objective:** The main purpose behind this lab is to predict the relevance of a text to a specific topic, using a recurrent neural network, in addition to fine-tuning with a pre-trained language model.

+You can find the report [here](/lab-4/README.md) or in pdf format [here](/docs/Report-Lab-4.pdf).